jcmdln/gein/Readme.md

 ## Installing
 1. Partition and mount your disk(s):
 ```
-# THIS IS AN EXAMPLE!
-# Make a single partition
 $ fdisk /dev/sda

-# Enter these in the fdisk prompt:
-o
-n
-enter
-enter
-enter
-w

-# Partition as EXT4
 $ mkfs.ext4 /dev/sda1

-# Mount to /mnt/gentoo
 $ mount /dev/sda1 /mnt/gentoo
 ```
 2. Download and run `install.sh`: